-To the extent that the surety provider simply insures the risk of non-payment or late payment and makes a third party payment to the bond trustee, and the State does not have a legal obligation to reimburse the surety, there is no cost incurred for Federal reimbursement.
+To the extent that the surety provider simply insures the risk of non-payment or late payment and makes a third-party payment to the bond trustee, and the State does not have a legal obligation to reimburse the surety, there is no cost incurred for Federal reimbursement.
 In either case, any interest or penalties associated with the surety payment are not reimbursable under 23 U.S.C.
 122 because the risk of nonpayment or interrupted payment of Federal-aid funds lies with the State.

-Costs associated with fines and penalties related to noncompliance with Federal, State, local or Tribal laws or regulations (such as arbitrage penalties) are unallowable for Federal reimbursement (2 CFR 225, app B, #16).
-The FHWA Division Office should consult with OIPD/OCFO regarding any questions about the Federal reimbursement eligibility of costs associated with financing instruments or fines and penalties.
+Costs associated with fines and penalties related to noncompliance with Federal, State, local or Tribal laws or regulations (such as arbitrage penalties) are unallowable for Federal reimbursement4.
+The FHWA Division Office should consult with CIFS/OFMP regarding any questions about the Federal reimbursement eligibility of costs associated with financing instruments or fines and penalties.

 Costs identified in this section as allowable or unallowable are not all-inclusive.
-FHWA may determine the status of additional cost items as they arise.
+The FHWA may determine the status of additional cost items as they arise.

-5.5 Allowable Uses of Excess GARVEE Bond Proceeds
+5.5 Allowable Uses of Excess GARVEE Bond Proceeds, including Proposing Substitute Projects

 If the cost of the project(s) planned to be funded with the GARVEE bond proceeds is less than anticipated and excess GARVEE bond proceeds result, the issuer of the GARVEE bonds should consult with bond counsel, the bond trustee, and other advisors to ensure compliance with Internal Revenue Service requirements.
-It also is considered a best practice for the issuer to confer with FHWA with respect to compliance with specific requirements for GARVEE bonds, which may be addressed in the MOU between the State and FHWA governing the administration of the GARVEE bond program.
+The State must also confer with FHWA with respect to compliance with specific requirements for GARVEE bonds, which may be addressed in the MOU between the State and FHWA governing the administration of the GARVEE bond program.
 The issuer should comply with the financing agreement (bond resolution or trust indenture) provisions that direct the application of excess bond proceeds.